 Muesli, which means “mixture” in German, is incredibly easy to make and it can vary widely depending on what ingredients you have on hand.
 It’s a healthy alternative to a hot bowl of oatmeal.
 Our Easy Walnut Muesli with Fresh Apricots recipe features crunchy walnuts, wheat germ, rolled oats, fresh apricots, sunflower seeds, flaxseeds, and pumpkin seeds.
 We lightly roast the walnuts in the oven and combine them with the oats, wheat germ, and seeds in a cereal bowl before adding milk.
 Fresh apricots add a hint of natural sweetness.
 For a muesli and yogurt parfait, try layering our Toasted Many-Grain Muesli with some nonfat or low-fat plain yogurt and some berries or a chopped apple.
 You can prepare extra muesli and store it airtight in a Mason jar or other container for up to 2 weeks.

 Buy a Healthful Cereal

 If you purchase a plain whole-grain cereal, the possibilities are nearly endless when it comes to stirring some extra nutrition into your morning bowlful.
-To give your cereal a natural sweetness, add some fresh fruit like blueberries, strawberries, or raspberries.
+To give your cereal a natural sweetness, add some fresh fruit like a banana or strawberries.
 Or, if you prefer, you can include some unsweetened dried cranberries, cherries, or apricots.
 For a heart-healthy crunch, add nuts or seeds, such as walnuts, almonds, flaxseeds, chia seeds, pecan halves, or shredded unsweetened coconut, but be sure to use no more than 1/4 cup total per serving for nuts and 1/8 cup or 3 tablespoons for seeds.